 It is exceedingly essential not to skip your biannual dental check-ups and cleanings.
 Frequent dental visits can help keep the teeth clean and bacteria-free.
 Most importantly, it would allow the dentist to check the crown’s health.

 There are some day-to-day habits that may diminish the toughness of zirconia dental crowns.
-Let’s discuss.
+Let’s discuss this.

 - Bruxism or teeth grinding